luanpotter/shattered-wilds/docs/lexicon/Stat/Stamina.md

-Breath, how much exert yourself in a short period of time, your ability to sustain athleticism
+Breath, how much exert yourself in a short period of time; your ability to sustain athleticism.

 ## Parent Stat

 * {% item "Stat/CON" %}

-## Children Stats
+## Example Usages

-None (Skill level)
+* A Check can be used to perform a [[Action_Catch_Breath | Catch Breath]] action.
+* A Check can be used to push your limits in physical activities, such as running, climbing, etc.